 Speaking of tailoring your application, there are many different kinds of materials you may be asked to provide in your application.
-These materials can range from documentation that addresses simple questions about you and/or your artwork to detailed proposal documents, resumes, and artist statements.
+These materials range from documentation that addresses simple questions about you or your artwork to detailed proposal documents, resumes, and artist statements.
 Before you start applying to a call, carefully read the submission guidelines on the Call Details page to find out what you need to prepare.
-You can also click Apply Now to view the application itself and see the exact questions being asked.
+You can also click Apply Now to view the application itself and see the exact questions.

-While not every element of your application will be visible to the jury (the call administrator determines what the jury sees), fill out the application as if it will be viewed by each and every juror.
+While not every element of your application will be visible to the jury (the call administrator determines what the jury sees), fill out the application as if it it is.
 Give yourself enough time to write, gather, and edit your application.
-If you wait until the last minute, you may not have enough time to gather what you need or troubleshoot any errors you may encounter.
+If you wait until the last minute, you may not have enough time to gather what you need or troubleshoot any errors.

 Step 5: Submit Your Application

-The final step in the application process is to submit your application by checking out and paying any applicable fees.
+The final step in the application process is submitting your application.
+This entails checking out and paying any applicable fees.
 You can read the full list of instructions for checking out along with our video tutorial on our How to Apply – Checkout help guide.
-Even if the call you are applying to does not charge an entry fee, you will still need to complete the checkout process to submit your application.
+Even if the call you are applying to does not charge an entry fee, you will still need to complete the checkout process.

-Application fees (including entry fees, additional media fees, and optional membership fees) are all determined by the organization hosting the call.
-The organization will also determine if they accept payment by check, but almost all calls accept payment by credit card or through your PayPal account.
+The organization hosting the call determines the application fees.
+This includes entry fees, additional media fees, and optional membership fees.
+The organization will also determine if they accept payment by check.
+Almost all calls accept payment by credit card or through your PayPal account.
 If you are paying by credit card, CaFÉ accepts Visa or Mastercard.